 On page 1, line 56, you talk about ‘outliers’, but at this stage in the introduction it is not clearly defined what you mean by outliers.
 Perhaps you can help the reader by defining outliers as ‘suspicious SNPs’ or ‘SNPs exhibiting possible pleiotropic effects’?
 Answer) Revised.

 Page 4, lines 111-113, this part is very hard to understand for non-experts.
 Could you provide a bit more intuition or at least a good reference as you did before on line 102.
-Answer) Sorry for the confusion.
-The ‘NO Measurement Error (NOME)” assumption indicates that the SNP-exposure association is equal to the true associations without error, rather than estimated [1].
-Strong violation of this assumption may induce bias in ‘1st order’ IVW estimate towards the null [2].
-Therefore, we used ‘2nd order’ weights to better acknowledge the full uncertainty in the SNP-exposure association estimates.
-The reference has been added.

-Reference

-[1] Bowden J, Del Greco M F, Minelli C, Davey Smith G, Sheehan NA, Thompson JR. Assessing the suitability of summary data for two-sample Mendelian randomization analyses using MR-Egger regression: the role of the I2 statistic.
-Int J Epidemiol.
-2016;45(6):1961-1974.

-[2] Bowden J, Del Greco M F, Minelli C, Zhao Q, Lawlor DA, Sheehan NA, Thompson J, Davey Smith G. Improving the accuracy of two-sample summary-data Mendelian randomization: moving beyond the NOME assumption.
-Int J Epidemiol.
-2018.
-[Epub ahead of print]
+Answer) We realise that these lines were needless repitions of a previous sections (although written less clearly), and have now been removed.
+We added a little extra explanation in the first mention.

 In empirical example 1, isn’t ibuprofen use a potential collider?